Megan Forgas Anderson and Monique Zummo Steinhagen

 Ms. Woody has been a member of all the major dance teachers’ organizations, and has served on the Regional Dance America, Southwest Board as President and Membership Chairman.
 As President, Ms. Woody and Beaumont Civic Ballet hosted the 1987 Regional Ballet Festival held in Beaumont, which brought over 700 dancers and guests to our community.
 Ms. Woody was recognized as the outstanding artist in dance by the Southeast Texas Arts Council and was the Southwestern Regional Chairman for the first National Regional Festival held in Houston in 1997.
-Marsha Woody strives for excellence in dance education for the Academy, Beaumont Civic Ballet, and the community.
+Marsha Woody strived for excellence in dance education for the Academy, Beaumont Civic Ballet, and the community.

 Monique Zummo Steinhagen

 Ouida was trained as a dancer under Miriam Widman.
-She has been associated with Marsha Woody Academy and Beaumont Civic Ballet since 1986.
+She has been associated with Beaumont Civic Ballet and Marsha Woody Academy since 1986.
 She is an wardrobe mistress for BCB and is an administrative assistant for Marsha Woody Academy of Dance.
 Ouida has a Bachelor of Business and Education degree from Lamar University.